henrytsanford/henrytsanford.com/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a student at the University of Washington studying Biology and Data Science.
+I am Henry Sanford.

-I spent last summer at UW Genome Sciences where I worked on a [tool for mass-spectrometer data analysis](https://skyline.ms/project/home/begin.view?).
-Next summer I am headed to New York to work in the data science department at [Regeneron](https://www.regeneron.com/)!
+My first internship was at UW Genome Sciences where I worked on a [tool for mass-spectrometer data analysis](https://skyline.ms/project/home/begin.view?).
+Next summer I headed to New York to work in the data science department at [Regeneron](https://www.regeneron.com/).
+I currently work in UW Biology and am looking for new roles.

-In my free time, I enjoy going to local concerts and reading sci-fi novels.